 Third Party Cycles

 Traditionally bills received from vendors allow 30 days for payment.
 In good operations all bills are paid weekly, i.e. those that are posted after the approval process (Lesson 41) by a certain day each week.
 But not all bills cycle through the system in the old fashion process.
 Some bills have short windows of payment periods such as credit cards, insurance and bank loan payments.
-So there are multiple cycles occurring within a calendar month.
+There are multiple cycles occurring within a calendar month.
 Worse, some forms of liability have one time action and may occur outside of the weekly or monthly cycle.
 Let’s take a look at a typical current liabilities structure and the corresponding cycles.

 Current Liabilities Cycles